LindaSchonfeldt/LindaSchonfeldt/README.md

 2025_Goals:
 [
-"Continue to grow, and feel secure in my skills.", "Build a stronger portfolio with projects that combine UX and development.", "Expand my network and connect with more people in the tech and design community.", "Balance work, studies, and self-care to maintain well-being.", "Find a mentor or join a mentorship program within tech."
+"Continue to grow, and feel secure in my skills.", "Build a stronger portfolio.",
+"Expand my network and connect with more people in the tech community.", "Balance work, studies, and self-care to maintain well-being.", "Find a mentor or join a mentorship program within tech.", "Continue hiking with friends on Roslagsleden."
 ]

 hobbies: